justinnoor/pfhowto/README.md

 * A Unix-like workstation (BSD, Linux, or Mac)
 * A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that only permits inbound SSH traffic.
 Refer to this [quickstart guide](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
 * An [SSH keypair](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account) with a copy of the public key uploaded to your account
-* A standard 1G FreeBSD 12.01 droplet in the region of choice, either ZFS or UFS
+* A standard 1G FreeBSD 12.0 droplet in the region of choice, either ZFS or UFS.

 ## Step 1 - Create the droplet